dzlab/dzlab.github.io/_posts/2020-07-03-spark3-monitoring-2.md

 > Notice the URI of the jar that is being submitted starts with `local://` scheme to refer to a location inside the Docker image.

+Configurations used to enable monitoring for the submitted the job are:
+* `spark.ui.prometheus.enabled` set to `true` (see [Part 1]({{ "/bigdata/2020/07/03/spark3-monitoring-1/" }})).
+* `spark.kubernetes.driver.annotation.prometheus.io/scrape` set to `true` an annotation for Prometheus to scrape this endpoint.
+* `spark.kubernetes.driver.annotation.prometheus.io/path` set to `/metrics/executors/prometheus/` an annotation for Prometheus to use this HTTP path to scrape the metrics from.
+* `spark.kubernetes.driver.annotation.prometheus.io/port` set to `4040` an annotation for Prometheus to use this as HTTP port for the metrics endpoint to be scrapped.

 ### Spark UI
 With port forwarding to Spark Driver kubernetes service, expose the Spark UI (and the metrics endpoint) on http://localhost:4040 with:
 ```bash